 The Quinzaine des Réalisateurs (Directors' Fortnight) is the second sidebar to spring up alongside the Festival de Cannes.
 Following the strife and eventual cancellation of the main festival in 1968, a group of French filmmakers resolved to create a new forum in which films could be presented free of politics, censorship, and elitism.
 'The Quinzaine' was inaugurated in 1969 with a bumper programme of 62 features and 26 shorts.
 Although the programme has subsequently been slimmed down over the decades, the sidebar enjoys a slightly higher profile in Cannes than the Critics' Week due to the larger programme and current focus on films which have an interesting directorial voice.
 It's also the only Cannes programme which goes on tour after the main event, taking an abridged selection to a number of other cities in France and Europe.
 Like its older sidebar sibling, the Quinzaine des Réalisateurs is run independently of the Festival de Cannes, but all three organisations now work closely together to ensure a smooth festival experience for all.
 During the main festival, the Quinzaine is based in a townhouse on the Croisette called La Malmaison, located next to the JW Marriott.

 The youngest of the sidebars, ACID Cannes was launched in 1993 by the Independent Film Distributors Association in France to showcase a small selection of films from around the world which embody independent spirit and are yet to secure distribution.
 Each year, the ACID selection screens around nine films and is one of the few Cannes programmes to include feature documentaries.
-ACID gets its mildly awkward moniker from the acronym for the rather cumbersome French name of its parent organisation – the Association du Cinéma Indépendant pour sa Diffusion.
+ACID gets its mildly amusing moniker from the acronym for the rather cumbersome French name of its parent organisation – the Association du Cinéma Indépendant pour sa Diffusion.
 The sidebar is also run independently from the Festival de Cannes, and for a long time did not enjoy the same cosy relationship as the other two sidebars.
 More recently, ACID has been given enhanced status by the Festival de Cannes, so has taken its place as the third 'approved' sidebar event in Cannes.
 ACID shares space in La Malmaison with the Quinzaine des Réalisateurs, and after the main event in May, ACID goes on tour in several cities across France.

 Literally translating to "Film Market", but referred to by most as simply, "The Market", the Marché du Film is by far the largest event of its type in the world.
 Effectively a giant tradeshow, the Market has been an official part of Cannes since the early 1960s.
 This is where the film industry gets together to meet and do business, primarily the buying and selling of films.
 Although the market is run by a semi-autonomous division of the Festival de Cannes (and takes place at the same time), the event is not prestigious in any way.
 It is simply a business event open to anyone in the film industry who is looking to buy or has something to sell.

 In addition to traditional participation as either a buyer or seller, the Market now offers two specialist registration tracks for producers.
 The first, the Producers' Network, was launched in the late-2000s and provides a special programme of events and workshops for newer (but not first-time) producers to make international contacts, broaden their skillset, and get business done in Cannes.
-The second track is known as the Producers' Workshop.
+The second track is known as the Industry Workshops (formerly, Producers' Workshop).
 Started in 2012, this programme provides a series of workshops at the outset of the Market to help new and first-time producers understand the international marketplace and make the most of their time at the Marché du Film.

 Beyond the registration programmes for producers, the Market now has its own little posse of sidebars.